dcajasn/Riskfolio-Lib/docs/source/riskfoliolib/install.rst

 Mac OS X, Windows, and Linux
 ============================

-Riskfolio-lib only supports Python 3.9+ on OS X, Windows, and Linux.
+Riskfolio-lib only supports Python 3.10 or higher on OS X, Windows, and Linux.
 I recommend using pip for installation.

 1. It is highly recommended that you have installed a scientific Python distribution such as `anaconda <https://www.anaconda.com/products/individual>`_ or `winpython <https://winpython.github.io>`_ (Windows only).